|Back to Main Print This Page Email to a Friend|

 Your exercise program can also be a good way for you to socialize.
 Taking exercise classes or exercising with a friend are both good ways to be social.

-You may have a hard time starting an exercise routine, but once you do start, you will begin to notice other benefits:
+You may have a hard time starting an exercise routine, but once you do start, you may begin to notice other benefits, such as:

 - Better control of your weight and appetite